 My mom died on April 24, 2018.
 Memories of a mother in heaven is an ode, a remembrance, or a plain old I miss you to my mom.

-I sipped my sparkling water, biding for more charging time for my phone.
+I sipped my sparkling water, biding for more phone charging time.
 As I settled into my misery, I absently noticed the Johnny Be Good type music wafting through the air.
-Something sounded familiar.
+I paused because something in the melody sounded familiar.
 It was The Tennessee Waltz and out poured the lyrics:

 I was dancin’ with my darlin’ to the The Tennessee Waltz

 When an old friend I happened to see

 I introduced her to my loved one and while they were dancin’

 My friend stole my sweetheart from me

 I remember the night and the Tennessee Waltz

 Now I know just how much I have lost